mlovesexmagic/ADT-reference-based-implementation/README.md

 # ADT-reference-based-implementation
-This lab will give you experience modifying a reference-based implementation of an ADT.
+This program will give you experience modifying a reference-based implementation of an ADT.

 This program is created with NetBeans platform.
 Source codes are in the src folder.